rootstudiohq/dolphin/README.md

 #### openai

 This is a local translator which uses OpenAI API to translate strings.
 To use this translator, you need to provide the OpenAI API key as an environment variable (`OPENAI_API_KEY`) or pass it to the translator with the `apiKey` option.
+Optionally, you can specify the model to use with the `model` option.
+By default, it uses `gpt-4o` model.

+The translator also supports any openai-comptable models, such as gemini and deepseek.
+However, the model needs support json response format, for major supported models, please refer to [OpenRouter website](https://openrouter.ai/models?fmt=cards&supported_parameters=response_format&order=top-weekly).
+To use a custom OpenAI-compatible endpoint, you can provide the `baseUrl` option to the translator.

 #### api